Qumulo/QumuloCustomConnector/workshop/qcc-workshop-config-conn.md

 | Length | The ID must be between 3 and 10 characters in length |
 | Uniqueness | Each connection ID must be unique within the tenant |

+  - Update the `activitySettings` -> `baseUrl` value to match the UNC path in the handout
+    - For the workshop on June 6th, 2024, we are using "`file://anq.qcc.qumulo.net/invoices/UNIQUE_NAME`"
+        *The UNIQUE_NAME is a subfolder for you to work in.
+Use something easy to remember like your first and last name.*
+        For example: "`file://anq.qcc.qumulo.net/invoices/billgates`"

 <p align="center">
   <img src="https://github.com/Qumulo/QumuloCustomConnector/blob/main/workshop/images/qcc-workshop-vscode-jsons.png" alt="Example of edited config files">